DCotterill/halixia-hugo/content/ma/paying-it-forward-2078.md

 Learn about paying it forward

-Learn about performing acts of kindness to positively impact others and create a ripple effect of goodwill.
+Learn about paying it forward to positively impact others and create a ripple effect of goodwill.

 Paying it forward involves doing kind deeds for others without expecting anything in return.
 It spreads positivity, fosters a sense of community, and encourages others to do the same, creating a chain of goodwill and making a difference in people's lives.